-Most check and reply item attributes are defined in the standard RADIUS RFC documentation and the dictionary file.
-They can be configured through the Server Manager User:Add User page tabs.
+Most check and reply item attributes are defined in the standard RADIUS RFC documentation and the dictionary files.

 Date type attributes used for check/deny/reply attributes can be entered in many formats.
-See "Date Attribute Value Formats" on page 196 for a complete description of the rules.
+See "Date Attribute Value Formats" on page 168 for a complete description of the rules.